 If the liquidation process results in an increased duty payment, Customs will issue an advance notice of the proposed duty rate and allow the importer the opportunity to validate the original duty rate declaration.
 If the importer fails to respond or Customs disagrees with the importer’s response, the entry will liquidate at the higher duty level and the importer must pay the duty.

 This process most commonly occurs when the entry does not support the importer’s claims under a free trade agreement or duty preference program such as NAFTA or GSP.
-It can also happen when Customs assigns a different HTS classification resulting in increased duties.
+It can also happen when Customs assigns a different Harmonized Tariff Schedule (HTS) classification resulting in increased duties.

 How do I know my entry has been liquidated?